glenjarvis/github-commit-status/docs/contributing.md

 6. Install the project with development dependencies using Hatch:

-    This project uses Hatch for dependency management.
+    This project uses pip-tools for dependency management.
 Install the project in editable mode with development dependencies:

     > ``` bash